 Clear is the most valuable.
-Lids can go with metal.
+Metal lids are OK.

 |Clean dry newspapers &

 |Rubber bands, plastic bags, product samples, water, dirt, mold or other contamination.||Pack newspapers tightly in large brown grocery sacks or tie with natural twine.
 Keep dry.|

 |Empty metal cans, caps, lids, bands and foil||Full cans, spray cans unless instructed, cans with paint or hazardous waste.||Unlike plastic, metal recycled again and again.|

 Some areas only accept clear plastic or narrow neck shapes.

 |Plastic types #3, #4, #5, #6 or especially #7.
 Caps are usually a different type from the bottle - toss if unmarked.||Even a small amount of the wrong type of plastic can ruin a melt.
 Recycled plastic is not as good as virgin plastic.|

 |Plastic stamped #3||Avoid.
 Contaminates other plastic recyling.||Toxic, especially if burned, see here.|